10 Best Drinks That Help You Sleep

 2. Warm Milk

-If you have a nut allergy but no lactose intolerance, you can have warm milk before bed for a quality night’s sleep.
+If you have a nut allergy but no lactose intolerance, of have a cup warm milk before bed for a quality sleep.
 It has been on the list of drinks to sleep faster for decades!

 3. Cherry Juice

-Loaded with melatonin and other anti-inflammatory substances that disturb sleep, Cherry juice is one of the excellent drinks to help you sleep and prevent night-time awakenings.
+Loaded with melatonin, tryptophan and other anti-inflammatory substances, cherry juice is one of the excellent drinks to help you sleep.
+This fruit aids in improving sleep time and sleep efficiency, especially for people suffering from insomnia.

 Drinking around 2 cups per day will not lead to any side effects.